How To Set Up and Load the Moog Infinity Feeding Pump Correctly

 • Screen check and alarm review are complete

-This kind of feeding pump checklist before starting helps confirm readiness before feeding and reduces missed daily checks.
-It also helps catch the same repeat issues that often lead to startup questions, including air in the line, tubing routing mistakes, rushed setup, or a cassette that appears loaded but is not fully engaged.
+This kind of feeding pump checklist helps confirm readiness before feeding and reduces missed daily checks.
+It can also catch repeat setup issues, including air in the line, tubing routing mistakes, rushed setup, or a cassette that appears loaded but is not fully engaged.

 Final Takeaway

 Most daily Moog Infinity setup problems are tied to a small group of preventable issues.
-Correct cassette seating, careful tubing routing, complete priming, proper bag placement, and a short pre-start check can reduce feeding interruptions and make daily use more consistent.
-When the pump looks loaded but still does not run, it often makes sense to recheck those setup steps first.
+Correct cassette seating, careful tubing routing, complete priming, proper bag placement, and a short pre-start check can reduce feeding interruptions and support more consistent daily use.
+When the pump looks loaded but still does not run, those setup steps should be checked first.